torbenf/STec-TrafficLight/doc/user manual.md

-Users of this scetch are able to cycle through the different states according to the diagram in the README.md.
+Users of this sketch are able to cycle through the different states according to the diagram in the README.md.
 After connecting the traffic light to power it will start blinking yellow.
 With the push of the button it will switch to 'normal operation mode':